 After creating and finalizing your ads, Google will ask you for your payment information.
 This is where you will be charged for the clicks you are getting through Google Ads.
 Fill out accordingly.

-What To Look For After Your Ads Are Running
+10. What To Look For After Your Ads Are Running

-Negative Keywords for Vet Clinics
+10.1 Negative Keywords

 If there are any keywords you don’t what your ad to show up for, add those keywords to your Negative Keywords list.

-For example, for your Google Ads for Veterinarians campaign, you may want to avoid your ad showing up for keywords such as “adoption”, “boarding”, “doggy daycare”.
+For example, for your Google Ads for Veterinarians campaign, you may want to avoid your ad showing up for keywords such as “adoption”, “boarding”, and “doggy daycare”.
 These are services that most Veterinary Practices do NOT offer.

 Want to see how we helped an Irvine Practice gain 26 new patients through Google Ads?